MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/08-Communication-Email-SMS.md

     }
     ```

-    The `sendSms()` function in `AcsService` performs the following tasks:
+    The `sendSms()` function performs the following tasks:

     - Calls the `http.post()` function and passes the message and customer phone number to it.
 The `http.post()` function returns an RxJS observable that contains the response from the API call.
     - Handles any errors returned by the `http.post()` function using the RxJS `catchError` operator.

-1. Finally, let's examine how the application interactions with the ACS SMS feature.
-Open the *acs.js* file.
-The full path to the file is *openai-acs-msgraph/server/typescript/acs.js* and locate the `sendSms()` function.
+1. Finally, let's examine how the application interacts with the ACS SMS feature.
+Open the *acs.ts* file.
+The full path to the file is *server/typescript/acs.ts* and locate the `sendSms()` function.

 1. The `sendSms()` function performs the following tasks: